syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### Splits configuration

-Splits helps to configure two different words as a single.
+Splits helps to configure two different words as single.
 For example, consider # and region that can be treated as single word by using `Split` configuration.
 This can be done by adding the appropriate splits to the [Language.Splits](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.Interfaces.IConfigLanguage~Splits.html) collections.

 {% tabs %}